 - Keynote presentations at the Kentucky Leadership Academy (June 2012) as well as the Alberta Math Teachers’ Conference (Oct.
 2012).

-- Intensive workshops for both Saigon South International School in Ho Chi Minh City, Vietnam (August 2011) and Shanghai American School in Shanghai, China (March 2012), and Yangon International School, Myanmar (Sept.
+- Intensive workshops for Saigon South International School in Ho Chi Minh City, Vietnam (August 2011) and Shanghai American School in Shanghai, China (March 2012), and Yangon International School, Myanmar (Sept.
 2013), and Shanghai United International School in Shanghai, China (August 2014).

 - Featured presenter on the BCELC’s province-wide webcast on Assessment for Learning (October 2008)